george-mammen/Learn-To-Code-21/README.md

                            ‣ Change the value of third element to 30 and print the new value.
                            ‣ Print all the elements stored in the new array.

+              ➼ Write a C program to read n values from the user and store it in the array.
+Reprint the values stored in the array and also print the value of second element in the array.